-Automatic detection based on a backup policy: When you configure a backup policy, you can enable the Backup Point Virus Detection feature.
-Cloud Backup then automatically detects viruses on the backup data after each scheduled backup is completed.
-This way, you can understand the risks of backup files at each backup point and efficiently select secure files for data restoration.
+Automatic detection based on a backup policy: When you create a backup policy, enable the Backup Point Virus Detection feature.
+Cloud Backup then scans backup data after each scheduled backup.
+See which files are risky and pick clean ones for restore.

-The Backup Point Virus Detection feature supports the following data sources: Elastic Compute Service (ECS) file backup (new version), on-premises file backup (new version), Object Storage Service (OSS) backup, File Storage NAS (NAS) backup, and local NAS backup.
+The Backup Point Virus Detection feature supports ECS file backup (new version), local file backup (new version), OSS backup, Alibaba Cloud NAS backup, and on-premises NAS backup.

 Supported virus types

-The following table lists the virus types supported by the Backup Point Virus Detection feature of Cloud Backup.
+The Backup Point Virus Detection feature of Cloud Backup detects the following virus types.

 Backdoor | Reverse shell |